GAGGIUINO/gaggiuino.github.io/docs/learning/user-manual-gen3.md

 # Shot in progress

 When a shot is started the live data is displayed.
 The time axis scales automatically.
-If hardware or Bluetooth scales are present the weight in the cup is shown, otherwise weight is calculated with predictive scales.
+If hardware or Bluetooth scales are enabled the weight in the cup is shown, otherwise weight is calculated with predictive scales.

 <!-- tabs:start -->
 <!-- tab:Embedded UI -->